andwn/cave-story-md/README.md

 #### Legal Disclaimer
 The art assets and sound effects are property of Studio Pixel and are in no way owned by me.
-This repository focuses on the engine (GPLv3) and music covers (CC0).
+This repository focuses on the engine and music conversions.